-It involves the use of a special CCTV (closed-circuit television) camera designed for the plumbing industry.
+It involves using a special CCTV (closed-circuit television) camera designed for the plumbing industry.
 The camera is attached to a narrow tube or hose that is then fed into a pipe or drain.
 Images from the camera are displayed on a special screen or monitor, allowing the plumber to see exactly what’s going on inside the pipe.
 Just like a surgeon might use a camera to inspect a knee or some other part of the anatomy, plumbers use a small camera to inspect your home or business’s drainage system.

 Locating a Blockage In a Drain Or What’s Causing the Block

 It’s not always apparent exactly where a blockage has occurred in a drain or what the cause of the blockage is.
 Sending down the CCTV camera into the drain will give the plumber an accurate view of what’s going on inside.
-Once the block has been located and it’s determined what has caused the blockage, a plumber can then formulate a solution to resolve the issue.
+Once the block has been located and it’s determined what caused the blockage, a plumber can formulate a solution to resolve the issue.

-Sometimes it’s important to understand why a drain has blocked up before action can be taken to remedy the problem.
+Sometimes it’s important to understand why a drain has been blocked up before action can be taken to remedy the problem.

 Checking the Drain Once a Blockage Has Been Cleared

-Whether it’s a blockage in the toilet system, the drain in your shower or any other drain in the home, once the blockage has been cleared, a plumber will often send down the camera for an inspection to ascertain that the drain is fully cleared and that the pipes are in good health.
+Whether it’s a blockage in the toilet system, the drain in your shower or any other drain in the home, once the blockage has been cleared, a plumber will often send down the camera for a drain inspection to ascertain that the drain is fully cleared and that the pipes are in good health.
 This is important, as it can serve to prevent a future slow drain or blockage problem.

-Upon inspection, if there is an issue with the pipes or there is still some debris stuck inside the drain, more drain clearing will be required to ensure optimum results.
+Upon drain inspection, if there is an issue with the pipes or there is still some debris stuck inside the drain, more drain clearing will be required to ensure optimum results.

 Searching for Leaks In a Pipe